Aleph-Alpha/std/docs/v1/mariadb.md

 Returns:

-- \*MariaDB: A fully initialized MariaDB Client \(concrete type for lifecycle management\).
-To use the interface, inject Client instead.
+- \*MariaDB: A fully initialized MariaDB Client \(concrete type\).
+The FX module also provides this as Client interface for consumers who want abstraction.

 Example usage with fx: